Tuesday, 3 March 2026

 Presenters

-Janine Lapworth is a Senior Consultant with extensive experience in corporate, commercial, intellectual property, and entertainment law.
-She has worked at national and international law firms, as well as in senior in-house legal positions at the Australian Broadcasting Corporation and ESPN Star Sports.
-Janine advises a diverse range of clients, including international studios, industry groups, tech start-ups, and creative businesses, focusing on areas such as television production, distribution, publishing, and general IP contracting.
+Janine Lapworth is an independent legal consultant with extensive experience in corporate, commercial, intellectual property, and entertainment law.
+She has worked on litigious and non-litigous matters at national and international law firms, as well as in senior in-house legal positions at the Australian Broadcasting Corporation and ESPN Star Sports (Singapore).
+Janine advises a diverse range of clients, including international studios, industry groups, tech start-ups, and creative professionals.
+She regularly engages with artificial intelligence issues in the law and in the creative industries, through her own practice, her advisory work, and her speaking engagements.